Mental health in the Australian Football League: History

 There have been a few cases made public of AFL players suffering from mental health problems.
 In 2015 it was noted that Mitch Clark from Geelong Football Club has been suffering from mental health problems.
-When questioned it was not spoken about very much and all quite hidden.
-He was withdrawn from the team even after a huge win which sparked conversation in the community but Mitch Clarke never spoke much about it.

 Also in 2015 Adam Goodes took a week off training and playing because of the 'emotional toll' he was put under during the season, receiving boos and racist comments from the crowd.
 He was also under analyses by the media which was all too much for him so it led to him taking time off and away from the sport.

 Barry Hall was also seen to be suffering mental health problems, admitting he had been suffering depression throughout his AFL career and that he "had nothing to get out of bed for" (Hall, 2011).
 Simon Hogan was another player who came out about their depression and had contemplated killing himself during his career.
 Lance Picioane who played for Adelaide, Hawthorn and the Kangaroos said how he struggled to understand that he was actually suffering from depression and that it wasn't him just feeling a little bit down.

-Wayne Schwass, Nathan Thompson and Heath Black are other players who have come out and spoken about their struggle with anxiety and depression throughout their football careers.